PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ReStructuredText
 ----------------

-The documentation for PlasmaPy is written using `reStructuredText (ReST)
+PlasmaPy's documentation is written using the `reStructuredText (ReST)
 <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
-as its markup language.
-ReST is human readable when viewed within a source code file or when printed out using `help`, and also contains markup that allows the text to be transformed into `PlasmaPy's online documentation <https://www.plasampy.org>`_.
-ReST is the markup language used in docstrings and in the narrative documentation.
+markup language.
+ReST is human readable when viewed within a source code file or when printed out using `help`.
+ReST also contains markup that allows the text to be transformed into `PlasmaPy's online documentation <https://www.plasampy.org>`_.
 ReST files end in ``.rst``.
+Documentation contained within ``.py`` files are also written in ReST.

 This code block contains some ReST examples.